 Which veg are worth growing because they are so much tastier than anything you can ever buy?
 I asked myself this as I am about to set up a garden veg club at work and need some star performers to wow my colleagues.
-My two sisters will be horrified that I have been put in charge of this project; true, I have never actually grown a vegetable in my life (that’s what Tim is for) but if E and C can make a decent fist of it – how hard can it be?’
+My two sisters will be horrified that I have been put in charge of this project; true, I have never actually grown a vegetable in my life (that’s what Tim is for) but if Elaine and Caroline can make a decent fist of it – how hard can it be?’

 Radish.
 We need some early success to keep everyone focused on the weeding and watering rota I intend to set up (shame my work commitments mean I will only be watching from an upstairs office window…) A freshly picked radish is a revelation to anyone who has only ever had shop-bought specimens and makes an ideal addition to a packed lunch, and if sown now under fleece, the staff room could be awash with happy crunching by Easter.